 The efficiency doesn’t just stop there.
 For example, the Clinic has specific drop-off and pick-up times for patients that enable the staff to get pets where they need to be in the most effective ways possible.
 As Clinic Manager Lynn Sassi notes, “Spay/Neuter surgery is our only focus.
 We have developed processes and procedures that enable us to be extremely efficient and cost-effective.
 This allows us to keep our fees low.”

 Spay/Neuter fees for dogs are based on the animal’s weight and range from $175-$225.
 The fee for cat surgery is $100, and rabbit surgery is priced at $225.
 Booking a spay/neuter appointment can be done online via Dakin’s website, and is the easiest way to schedule your pet.
 The Clinic can also take bookings over the phone by calling (413) 781-4019.
 Full payment is expected at the time of booking.

 Other treatments available at the time of surgery include microchip identification, nail trim and parasite protection (for cats and dogs), as well as a feline leukemia/FIV test for cats, and a heartworm test for dogs.

 “Spay/neuter surgery makes sense on a number of levels,” states Dakin’s Executive Director Carmine DiCenso.
-“It eliminates any chance of the surprise / unwanted litter.
-Pets may also exhibit fewer behavior problems such as aggression, spraying and fighting.
+“It eliminates any chance of surprise / unwanted litter.
+Pets may also exhibit fewer behavior problems such as aggression, spraying, and fighting.
 They’ll be less likely to run away or roam, and the surgery can eliminate or reduce chances for some forms of cancer that strike reproductive organs in pets.”